microsoft/vscode-ms-entra/README.md

 ## Telemetry
 VS Code collects usage data and sends it to Microsoft to help improve our products and services.
 Read our privacy statement to learn more.
 If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to false..
 Learn more about telemetry handling in VS Code [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

+## Known issues

+### Authentication Bug

+**Issue**:

+There is a known issue with the authentication process in the latest version of our VS Code extension.
+This problem arises due to a change made by the VS Code team in the way users authenticate to log into the EEID portal.
+The new version uses MSAL (Microsoft Authentication Library), but there seems to be an issue with it affecting both Windows and Mac users.

+**Affected Versions**:

+- Windows: All versions except Insider version 1.99
+- Mac: All versions

+**Workaround**:

+For users experiencing this issue, there is a workaround available:
+1. Go to `Settings`.
+1. Navigate to `Extensions`.
+1. Go to `Microsoft Account`.
+1. Select `Microsoft`.
+1. Switch the Microsoft-authentication: Implementation from `MSAL` to `Classic`.

+We are actively working on a permanent fix and will update this section as soon as the issue is resolved.

 ## Support and resources

 [GitHub Repository](https://github.com/microsoft/vscode-ms-entra)